bazzlebream/dawn-of-everything/docs/the_world_in_time.md

 						- in DoE, we compare these to other sources, particularly Jesuit relations, which record many other indigenous
 						- there is a coherence, particularly critiques of european hierarchy, how french defer on rank or wealth
 						- come through Adario, and many other sources
-					- book became best seller, plays based on it, thinkers of [[Enlightenment]], put those dialogues in mouths of fictional other characters
+					- book became best seller, plays based on it, thinkers of [[age_of_enlightenment]], put those dialogues in mouths of fictional other characters
 						- one of most influential cases: [[Letters from a Peruvian Woman]]
 							- fictitious inca princess: Zilia
 					- [[Ronald Meeks]] [[Social sciences and the ignoble savages]]